Internal

 It was believed that moods & thoughts become contagious w/in certain types of crowds

-Any individual can become a carrier
+Any individual can become a carrier of contagion irrationality

-There are SEVEN Stages of Contagion
+There are SEVEN stages of contagion

 1. A crowd must focus attention on the same event, person, or object